PramodKumarYadav/Circle/README.md

 5. You should see the results in directory './TestResults/*'

 # Feature List (to add in future)
-* - [ ] Option to filter on dates
+* - [x] Option to filter on dates [Not to implement]
+    - I have decided to keep this out of the framework.
+This choice should be done while downloading the reports.
+Not in framework.
+  - [x] Full Instructions on how to run framework.
+* - [ ] Option to download data from lycamobile via script.
+* - [x] Option to report on more than one pdf statements at the same time.
+* - [x] Sort final stats as per CallFrequency (This will show who you call the most on top).
 * - [x] Option to show names in final output
     - (If user chooses to sync his contacts to google contacts from his smart phone and provide a secrets json file in Secrets directory.
 Steps shared here.)
-    - [x] Full Instructions on how to do this.
-* - [ ] Option to download data from lycamobile via script.
-* - [x] Option to report on more than one pdf statements at the same time.
-* - [x] Sort final stats as per CallFrequency (This will show who you call the most on top).
+* - [x] To extend this functionality for both lycamobile and lebara reports.

 # Reference
 * [Readme markdown-cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md "Readme markdown-cheatsheet")